F-Haferkorn/ogis-cxxloop-examples/README.md

  - This can reduce the _rate of cache-misses_ dramatically.

 ### Beware of UNINTENDED-USAGE: ###
-	YES, in the presented cpp-implementation,
-	the underlying itarator index <rep> is not really "hidden" and could be "guessed" by a experienced programmer.
+YES, in the presented cpp-implementation, the underlying itarator index <rep> is not really "hidden" and could be "guessed" by a experienced programmer.

-## WORK to to: ##
+## WORK still to be done: ##
  - However I  will have to prove, that there are _realworld USE-CASES_,
  - for cases the  described compounds can be applied
  - so that the praised _"unbeatable"_ _compiler_